 Give me treats of Keats and bowls of Shelley

-My hungry pen it’s Worth in Words to raise;
+My quill pen true—it’s Worth in Words to phrase;

 When feasted well on Poe drown thirst with Blake,